microconfig/microconfig/README.md

 To run build you can download Microconfig release from: https://github.com/microconfig/microconfig/releases

 Microconfig build params:
-* Full or relative config root dir.
-Param 'root='.
+* 'root=' - full or relative config root dir.
-* Full or relative build destination dir.
-Param 'dest='.
+* 'dest=' - full or relative build destination dir.
-* Environment name (Environment is used as config profile, also as group of services).
-Param 'env='.
+* 'root=' - environment name (Environment is used as config profile, also as group of services).
-* Optional: To build configs not for the whole environment but only for specific services use 'services=' param (comma separated component names).
+* 'services=' - optional param, comma separated list of services to build configs for (otherwise all services from passed env will be built).

 Command line params example:
 ```